Monday, October 14, 2024

 Grade: B

-Reason for reading: library book, continuing with the series
+Reason for reading: library book, continuing with series

 Type: hardcover